-The core imperative to remember is when it comes to muscle repair and strengthening, protein is certainly an ideal candidate because it helps insulate muscles from dangerous inflammatory events.
-However, there are wide-ranging natural compounds in many healthy foods, like veggies, fruits, beans, herbal teas, that also have a strong hand in thwarting pain-triggering chronic inflammation.
+True, when it comes to post-run muscle repair and strengthening, meat-based protein is certainly an ideal candidate, since it promotes sustainable muscle strength, however don’t forget that there are wide-ranging natural compounds in vegetables, fruits, beans and herbal teas that also have a strong role to play in effectively thwarting pain-triggering chronic inflammation, too!

 To avoid performance setbacks due to constantly sore and stiff legs, it would be essential and incredibly wise for a runner to adopt a more anti inflammatory diet, full of natural anti inflammatory foods, and here they are: